 Tas felt chilled and there was a tight knot in the pit of his stomach.
 The gnomes muttered among themselves and cast baleful glances at him.
 Tas swallowed, trying to get a bitter taste out of his mouth.
-Then he drew Gn .osh to one side.
+Then he drew Gnosh to one side.

 "Gnosh, did you discover anything about the orb when yo studied it?"
 Tas asked in a low voice.

-"Well;' Gnosh appeared thoughtful, "I did find) out th

-where's something inside of it-or seems to be-because I'd st

-a2 it and stare at it without seeing anything for the longest t then, right when I was ready to quit, I'd sere words swim about in the mist could, not even a member of the Foreign Language Guild-"
+"Well," Gnosh appeared thoughtful, "I did find out that there's something inside of it-or seems to be-because I'd start it and stare at it without seeing anything for the longest time then, right when I was ready to quit, I'd sere words swim about in the mist"

-"Words7" Tas interrupted eagerly.
+"Words?"
+Tas interrupted eagerly.
 "What did they say?"

 Gnosh shook his head.
-"I don't know;" he said solemnly, "because I couldn't read them; no one
+"I don't know." he said solemnly, "because I couldn't read them; no one could, not even a member of the Foreign Language Guild-"